aoleszek/ADBloat/README.md

 Once the bloatware apps are uninstalled, it may help you saving your battery life or protecting your data from them.

 ## Features
+- List installed packages
-- List installed packages- Install package (revert uninstall)- Uninstall package
+- Install package (revert uninstall)
+- Uninstall package

 Planned: option to remove apps in bulk, pre-defined lists of bloatware apps for different phone vendors, DeGoogle list.

 ## Usage (steps)